-A cat’s sense of smell is much stronger than that of people — 14 times stronger to be exact.
+A cat’s sense of smell is much stronger than that of people — 14 times stronger, to be exact.
 This is because cats have nearly 70,000 “smell receptors” tucked away in their nasal area — humans have only 20,000.
-Their nose allows them to sniff out food, mates and enemies, as well as their own territory, which they have previously marked.
+Cats’ noses allows them to sniff out food, mates and enemies, as well as their own territory, which they have previously marked.

 I also discovered through research that a cat can smell the difference between a gallon of plain water and a gallon of water with a little salt in it.
-(Note that, to humans, salt does not have a smell.)
+(To humans, salt does not have a smell.)

 Besides their unique sense of smell, cats also rely on other senses to enhance their mouse-hunting skills.
 A cat’s eyesight and hearing are a big help with their natural hunting and chasing instincts.
 All of these senses allow felines to pinpoint the location of mice and other rodents, making them a high-alert, patient, nearly perfect predator of mice.